Video can’t be displayed

 4. SLOW CHARGING

-As anyone who has ever charged anything will know... the slower the charge, the better the charge.
+As anyone who has ever charged any battery will know... the slower the charge, the better the charge.
 This is also a strong influencing factor for battery longevity.
 It is critical for the economic performance of an electric aircraft to complete a slow charge at any opportunity eg. overnight.

 This will allow important battery balancing, reduce unscheduled maintenance and extend the service life of the battery.

-For obvious reasons, nice, new aircraft are kept inside hangars overnight and in bad weather and charge cycles cannot be conducted exposed in wet weather due to safety and hardware damage risks, regardless of how weather-resistant the charger itself is.
+For obvious reasons, nice, new aircraft are kept inside hangars overnight and in bad weather and charge cycles cannot be conducted in exposed wet weather conditiona due to safety and hardware damage risks, regardless of how weather-resistant the charger itself is.

-Therefore, every electric aircraft operator will manage their own aircraft charging at night to maintain the aircraft correctly and have it ready for operation at the next earliest VMC conditions.
+Therefore, every electric aircraft operator will manage their own aircraft charging at night to maintain the aircraft correctly and have it ready for operation at the next earliest VMC mission window.

 5. ENERGY AVAILABILITY